NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Kunai has increased lift
     - Grabbable the entire move
 - 2A
+    - Damage increased from 48 to 49
     - Adds hits to the combo meter
-    - +1 damage
     - Can now be grabbed on landing on successful hit
     - Cannot be cancelled
 - A2A is hittable at the peak of the jump (TODO: huh)
 - 6B
-    - Does 28 damage from 26
+    - Damage increased from 26 to 28
     - Hitbox appears one frame earlier
     - Hitbox size slightly increased
     - More lift to match S6B's second hit